Labour Day: Bangladesh

 Bangladesh Garment Sramik Sanghati, an organisation working for the welfare of garment workers, has requested that 24 April be declared Labour Safety Day in Bangladesh, in memory of the victims of the 2013 Rana Plaza collapse.
 However, Bangladesh does observe May Day on 1 May.

 The Bahamas

 Labour Day is a national holiday in The Bahamas, celebrated on the first Friday in June in order to create a long weekend for workers.
 The traditional date of Labour Day in The Bahamas, however, is 7 June, in commemoration of a significant workers' strike that began on that day in 1942.

 Labour Day is meant to honour and celebrate workers and the importance of their contributions to the nation and society.
 In the capital city, Nassau, thousands of people come to watch a parade through the streets, which begins at mid-morning.
-Bands in colourful uniforms, traditional African Junkanoo performers, and members of various labour unions and political parties are all part of the procession, which ends up at the Southern Recreation Grounds, where government officials make speeches for the occasion.
+Bands in colourful uniforms, traditional African Junkanoo performers, and members of various labour unions and political parties are all part of the procession, which ends at the Southern Recreation Grounds, where government officials make speeches for the occasion.